Citizen state engagement in the Solomon Islands: learning from pockets of developmental leadership

 A key challenge in Solomon Islands is building productive, accountable relationships between citizens and the state.
 This includes building demand for responsive government, accountable service delivery, and strengthening the authority and legitimacy of the state.

-This research aims to identify and learn from cases where leadership has enabled positive development outcomes in the Solomon Islands.
+This research aims to identify and learn from cases where leadership has enabled positive development outcomes in Solomon Islands.
 It will look at how leaders – within and across institutions of the state, church or kastom – have collaborated effectively to enable positive progress in the inclusive provision of vital welfare services, with a focus on health, education and literacy.
 The research will follow the positive outlier approach, meaning it will focus on cases where there have been successful outcomes and problem-solving.
 We will unpack the key factors that underlie these cases: from the motivations of the individuals, to how they overcome collective action problems, to the role of local communities and international actors in the wider enabling environment.

 Claire Mcloughlin, Principal Investigator